tylerdonison/CSE212-Final/1-queues.md

 Take the Disney Land code from above and change the max_added variable from line 9 and change it to a 5.

 How would you change the program if each roller coaster could take up to 4 riders?

-Change the max_added to 10.

-How would you change the program if the roller coaster had 2 cars instead of 1, allowing it to take 2 sets of riders?